MateuszPu/gpw_radar/README.md

 # Author's thoughts
-Yes I am aware that a lot of code in this repo sucks.
-However when I implemented it I was not aware of it :) Now the project was postponed and I am going to create the 2.0 version of gpw radar.
+Yes I am aware that a lot of code in this repo breaks good design approach, OOP etc. However when I implemented it I was not aware of it :) Now the impementation was postponed and I treat this project as a battlefield of trying new technologies.

 # Architecture overview
 ![alt tag](https://github.com/MateuszPu/gpw_radar/blob/dev/architecture.png)